Hanne Boel

-Hanne Boel (born 31 August 1957 in Bagsværd, Copenhagen) is a Danish singer.
+Hanne Boel (born 31 August 1957) is a Danish singer.

-Boel covers in her songs a range of styles including pop, soul, gospel, rock, and jazz.
+Hanne Boel covers in her songs a range of styles including pop, soul, gospel, rock, and jazz.
 Over the course of her career, she has sold over 2.5 million records, and has had great success on the Scandinavian charts, although her work is less well known throughout the rest of the world.

 Life

-Boel graduated from the Royal Danish Academy of Music in 1980, and then spent a year at the Berklee College of Music in Boston, Massachusetts.
+Hanne Boel was born in Bagsværd, Copenhagen.
+She graduated from the Royal Danish Academy of Music in 1980, and then spent a year at the Berklee College of Music in Boston, Massachusetts.
 In the five years following her return to Denmark, she divided her time between singing with the Danish funk band Blast, performing as a choir soloist, and teaching music at a variety of schools and clinics.

-In 1987, Boel recorded a jazz album, Shadow of Love, with Jørgen Emborg, Mads Vinding, and Alex Riel.
-The following year Boel released her own album, Black Wolf, which featured performances in the R&B/soul vein.
+In 1987, Hanne Boel recorded a jazz album, Shadow of Love, with Jørgen Emborg, Mads Vinding, and Alex Riel.
+The following year she released her own album, Black Wolf, which featured performances in the R&B/soul vein.
 The album was a great success, winning her the Danish Music Award for Danish Female Singer of the Year.
 Her 1990 follow-up album, Dark Passion, won four 1991 Danish Music Awards: Album of the Year, Singer of the Year, Hit of the Year ("I Wanna Make Love to You"), and Producer of the Year (Poul Bruun).

-Over the subsequent two decades, Boel has released 15 additional albums, and continues to enjoy success in Scandinavia.
+Over the subsequent two decades, Hanne Boel has released 15 additional albums, and continues to enjoy success in Scandinavia.
 Her two most recent albums mark a return to a more jazz-influenced genre.